MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 Rules for the view include the following:

 - It must have at least two columns.
 Additional columns are optional.
-See the example below that shows a third field.
+See the example below that shows a third column.

 - The first column must be a **Date and Time** field (have the **Date and Time** data type) and the field can't be empty.